 - 1. A rental agreement must be signed and dated by a lessor and organization. - 2.
 An agreement must contain: - a.
 Term of the agreement which must be on a fiscal year basis from July first to June thirtieth or, if a site authorization is for a shorter period, the term is for the shorter period.
 Except for a site where bingo is the primary game, an agreement may not exceed five years; - b.
-Monetary consideration;

-- c.
-The inclusion of this statement with proper selections made: - "The lessor agrees that the (lessor), (lessor's) spouse, (lessor's) common household members, (management), (management's) spouse, or an employee of the lessor who is in a position to approve or deny a lease may not conduct games at any of the organization's sites and, except for officers and board of directors members who did not approve the lease, may not play games at that site.
-However, a bar employee may redeem a winning pull tab, redeem a credit ticket voucher, pay a prize board cash prize, and award a prize board merchandise prize involving a dispensing device and sell raffle tickets or sports pool chances on a board on behalf of an organization"; - d.
-If an organization provides a lessor with a temporary loan of funds for redeeming winning pull tabs, credit ticket vouchers, or for paying prize board cash prizes involving a dispensing device, a statement that the lessor agrees to repay the entire loan immediately when the organization discontinues using a device at the siteand absorb a loss related to a loss or theft of the temporary loan of funds; and - e.
-Statements that: - (1) Bingo is or is not the primary game conducted; - (2) Twenty-one or paddlewheels, or both (involving a playing table), is or is not conducted and the number of tables on which the rent is based, including the number of tables on which a wager over five dollars is accepted; - (3) Pull tabs is or is not conducted with or without a dispensing device and number of electronic pull tab devices for use; - (4) The rental agreement is automatically terminated, at a lessor's option, if an organization's license is suspended for more than fourteen days or revoked; - (5) An on-call, temporary or permanent employee, except a bar employee defined by subsection 3 of section 99-01.3-02-01 will not, directly or indirectly, conduct games at the site as an organization employee on the same day the employee is working in the area of the bar where alcoholic beverages are dispensed or consumed; - (6) A raffle drawing will or will not be conducted at the site; - (7) Prize boards involving a dispensing device will or will not be conducted at the site;
+Monetary consideration; - c.
+The inclusion of this statement with proper selections made:

+"The lessor agrees that the (lessor), (lessor's) spouse, (lessor's) common household members, (management), (management's) spouse, or an employee of the lessor who is in a position to approve or deny a lease may not conduct games at any of the organization's sites and, except for officers and board of directors members who did not approve the lease, may not play games at that site.
+However, a bar employee may redeem a winning pull tab, redeem a credit ticket voucher, pay a prize board cash prize, and award a prize board merchandise prize involving a dispensing device and sell raffle tickets or sports pool chances on a board on behalf of an organization";

+- d.
+If an organization provides a lessor with a temporary loan of funds for redeeming winning pull tabs, credit ticket vouchers, or for paying prize board cash prizes involving a dispensing device, a statement that the lessor agrees to repay the entire loan immediately when the organization discontinues using a device at the site and absorb a loss related to a loss or theft of the temporary loan of funds; and - e.
+Statements that: - (1) Bingo is or is not the primary game conducted; - (2) Twenty-one or paddlewheels, or both (involving a playing table), is or is not conducted and the number of tables on which the rent is based, including the number of tables on which a wager over five dollars is accepted;